jderosier/SWEN-101/index.md

 - be better at code
 - work better with other code makers
 - idk find my true purpose in life

+how do I add pictures, uh pretend this is a picture of a brownie